 Mexico’s Electricity Market

-Before the energy reform, the electric system in Mexico was a simple scheme with two main stakeholders.
+Before the energy reforms in Mexico, the electric system was a simple scheme with two main stakeholders.
 On one hand we had consumers, and the only other participant was the Federal Electricity Commission (CFE, by its Spanish acronym).
 Although the figures of Independent Power Producers (IPP) and Self-Supply Generators (SSG) were created in 1992, they were dependent on conditions set by the CFE.
 Both figures still remain in the reformed power market.

 PPA Versus Wholesale Market “Spot Price”

 The reforms introduced Power Purchase Agreements (PPAs) as one of the main ways to trade energy.
 A PPA is a mid- or long-term contract to purchase a certain amount of energy to be delivered in the future at a fixed price.
 Both sides benefit: on one hand developers reduce risk in future projects by securing revenues, while consumers (usually large industrial users) are protected from price fluctuations.

 The other mechanism to buy energy is via the wholesale market at “spot price”.
 It works similarly to a stock market, but prices are calculated in real time and a day ahead.
 The Mexican system operator, National Center for Energy Control (CENACE, by its Spanish acronym), dispatches first the less expensive plants until the announced demand is met.
 The kWh price is fixed at the value of the last kWh dispatched.
 Prices fluctuate depending on several factors such as supply, demand, oil prices, maintenance, and plant state.